San Francisco: Freeways and roads

-Interstate 80 begins at the approach to the Bay Bridge and is the only direct automobile link to the East Bay.
-U.S. Route 101 connects to the western terminus of Interstate 80 and provides access to the south of the city along San Francisco Bay toward Silicon Valley.
-Northward, the routing for U.S. 101 uses arterial streets to connect to the Golden Gate Bridge, the only direct automobile link to Marin County and the North Bay.
+I-80 begins at the approach to the Bay Bridge and is the only direct automobile link to the East Bay.
+US 101 connects to the western terminus of I-80 and provides access to the south of the city along San Francisco Bay toward Silicon Valley.
+Northward, the routing for US 101 uses arterial streets to connect to the Golden Gate Bridge, the only direct automobile link to Marin County and the North Bay.

 As part of the retrofitting of the Golden Gate Bridge and installation of a suicide barrier, starting in 2019 the railings on the west side of the pedestrian walkway were replaced with thinner, more flexible slats in order to improve the bridge's aerodynamic tolerance of high wind to 100 mph.
 Starting in June 2020, reports were received of a loud hum produced by the new railing slats, heard across the city when a strong west wind was blowing.

 Lombard Street in Russian Hill is famed as "the most crooked street in the world".

-State Route 1 also enters San Francisco from the north via the Golden Gate Bridge and bisects the city as the 19th Avenue arterial thoroughfare, joining with Interstate 280 at the city's southern border.
-Interstate 280 continues south from San Francisco, and also turns to the east along the southern edge of the city, terminating just south of the Bay Bridge in the South of Market neighborhood.
+SR 1 also enters San Francisco from the north via the Golden Gate Bridge and bisects the city as the 19th Avenue arterial thoroughfare, joining with I-280 at the city's southern border.
+I-280 continues south from San Francisco, and also turns to the east along the southern edge of the city, terminating just south of the Bay Bridge in the South of Market neighborhood.
 After the 1989 Loma Prieta earthquake, city leaders demolished the Embarcadero Freeway and a portion of the Central Freeway, converting them into street-level boulevards.

-State Route 35 enters the city from the south as Skyline Boulevard and terminates at its intersection with Highway 1.
-State Route 82 enters San Francisco from the south as Mission Street, and terminates shortly thereafter at its junction with 280.
+SR 35 enters the city from the south as Skyline Boulevard and terminates at its intersection of Highway 1.
+SR 82 enters San Francisco from the south as Mission Street, and terminates shortly thereafter at its intersection of I-280.
 The western terminus of the historic transcontinental Lincoln Highway, the first road across America, is in San Francisco's Lincoln Park.